InfinumDev/fastchat/README.md

 # Chat
-I quickly wrote a client-server chat app.
+I quickly wrote a client-server chat app for two users to practice in sockets.

 This is in no shape or form a good application.
 I wrote it fast and posted it.
 No code clean up were made.